myelnet/pop/README.md

 ### Auto-updating

-`pop` supports auto-updating via Github webhooks.
+`pop` supports auto-updating via GitHub webhooks.

-To activate it pass the flag `-upgrade-secret` to `pop start` such that it matches the [Github webhook secret](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks) set for your server.
+To activate it pass the flag `-upgrade-secret` to `pop start` such that it matches the [GitHub webhook secret](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks) set for your server.
 Make sure you run as sudo, or that your current user has authorization to modify your `pop` binary.

 Your `pop` will then automatically download and install new releases.